GDGKozhikode/gdg_website/README.md

 The Firefox OS app manifest provides information about an app (such as name, author, icon, and description) and a list of Web APIs that your app needs.

-This manifest included in Web Starter Kit until Firefox OS switches to using the manifest spec instead.

 ### app/service-worker.js

 A [service worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) is a script that is run by your browser in the background, separate from a web page, opening the door to features such as offline support.